 9.3 Short Codes.
-If You use a short code with us, then:
+If You use a short code with us, as a part of the Twilio Services, then:

 You agree that each short code application or request for a short code submitted by you or on your behalf by us (each, a “Short Code Application”) is subject to approval from the applicable telecommunications provider.
 We have no control over the telecommunications provider approval process for short codes and will bear no liability if a Short Code Application is rejected by a telecommunications provider.
 Furthermore, if a telecommunications provider rejects a Short Code Application, then we have no obligation to refund any short code-related fees paid by you to us prior to the telecommunications provider’s rejection of the Short Code Application.

 10.2 Taxes.
-Unless otherwise stated in an Order Form, you shall be responsible for and shall pay all Taxes imposed on or with respect to the Twilio Services that are the subject of this Agreement whether such Taxes are imposed directly upon you or upon us.
-“Taxes” mean all applicable federal, state and local taxes, fees, charges, carrier surcharges or other similar exactions, including, without limitation, sales and use taxes, communications service taxes, utility user’s taxes or fees, excise taxes, VAT, GST, any other license or business and occupations taxes, 911 taxes, franchise fees and universal service fund fees or taxes.
+Unless otherwise stated in an Order Form, you shall be responsible for and shall pay all Taxes imposed on or with respect to the Services that are the subject of this Agreement whether such Taxes are imposed directly upon you or upon us.
+“Taxes” mean all applicable federal, state and local taxes, fees, charges, telecommunications provider (e.g., carrier) surcharges or other similar exactions, including, without limitation, sales and use taxes, communications service taxes, utility user’s taxes or fees, excise taxes, VAT, GST, other license or business and occupations taxes, 911 taxes, franchise fees and universal service fund fees or taxes.
 For purposes of this Section 10.2, Taxes do not include any Taxes that are imposed on or measured by our net income, property tax, or payroll taxes.
 If you are exempt from any such Taxes for any reason, we will exempt you from such Taxes on a going-forward basis once you deliver a duly executed and dated valid exemption certificate to our tax department and our tax department has approved such exemption certificate.
 Such exemptions should be sent directly to email@example.com.
 If you are exempt from VAT or GST, then it is your responsibility to provide your VAT or GST registration number to us.
+If you provide us an exemption certificate or your VAT or GST number after you have paid Taxes, then we will provide, upon your written request, a credit to your Twilio account for Taxes previously paid for up to a period of three (3) months from the date of receipt of your written request.
 If for any reason a taxing jurisdiction determines that you are not exempt from any such exempted Taxes and then assesses us such Taxes, you agree to promptly pay to us such Taxes, plus any applicable interest or penalties assessed.

 Should you be required by applicable Law to withhold any tax from any payment owed to us, then you may provide us with an exemption certificate or similar document to reduce or eliminate any such withholding.
 Upon receipt of such certificate or document, you shall thereafter reduce or eliminate, as the case may be, such withholding.
 You shall provide us with documents evidencing your payment of any such withheld Tax to applicable tax authorities.

 10.3.2 Invoicing Payment Terms.
 If you elect to receive invoices and pay in arrears and we approve you for the same, then invoices will be sent to you via e-mail as a PDF on a monthly basis.
 You will make all of the undisputed fees hereunder within thirty (30) days of the date of the invoice.
 Unless you and Twilio agree otherwise in writing, all undisputed fees due pursuant to these Terms are payable in United States dollars, unless otherwise agreed to between the parties in writing.
 Payment obligations can’t be canceled and fees paid are non-refundable.
-Subject to Section 10.4 (Fee Disputes), if you are overdue on any payment and fail to pay within ten (10) business days of a written notice of your overdue payment, then we may assess and you must pay a late fee.
+If you are overdue on any payment of undisputed fees and fail to pay within ten (10) business days of a written notice of your overdue payment, then we may assess and you must pay a late fee.
 The late fee will be either 1.5% per month, or the maximum amount allowable by applicable Law, whichever is less.
-Subject to Section 10.4 (Fee Disputes) and following the overdue notice, we may also suspend the Twilio Services until you pay the amount you are overdue plus any late fees.
+Following the notice of non-payment, we may also suspend the Services until you pay the undisputed fees due plus any late fees.

 10.4 Fee Disputes.
 You must notify us in writing if you dispute any portion of any fees paid or payable by you pursuant to these Terms.
 You must provide that written notice to us within sixty (60) days of the date we bill you for the charge you want to dispute, and we will work together with you to resolve the dispute promptly.

 11.1 General.
-As between you and Twilio, we exclusively own and reserve all right, title and interest in and to the Twilio Services and our Confidential Information.
+As between you and Twilio, we exclusively own and reserve all right, title and interest in and to the Services, Documentation, our Confidential Information and Customer Service Data; as well as any feedback, recommendations, correction requests, or suggestions from you or any End User about the Services (“Contributions”).
 As between you and Twilio, you exclusively own and reserve all right, title and interest in and to each Customer Application and your Confidential Information.

 11.2 Suggestions and Contributions.
-We welcome your feedback about the Twilio Services.
-But please know that by submitting suggestions or other feedback about the Twilio Services (“Contributions”) you agree that:
+We welcome your Contributions about the Services.
+But please know that by submitting Contributions you agree that: